Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The Certification Gap and What to Do About It

-This approach also surfaces something useful: which gaps can be closed through training and which require new hires or specialist partners.
-In most telco organizations running Agentforce Communications at scale, at least one of the three critical roles described above will need to be sourced externally, at least initially.
+This approach also surfaces which gaps can be closed through training and which require new hires or specialist partners.
+In most telco organizations running Agentforce Communications at scale, at least one of the three critical roles will need to be sourced externally, at least initially.
 The Data Readiness Architect role in particular is rare enough that building it internally from scratch adds six to twelve months to a deployment timeline that most commercial teams won’t accept.

 For organizations evaluating what that specialist engagement should look like, Agentforce architecture services covers the scope of what a senior architect brings to this kind of deployment.